MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 1. Add the label *disktype=ssd* on the worker1 node

-2. Create the specification of a pod named *nginx* based on the *nginx:1.20* image.
+2. Create the specification of a Pod named *nginx* based on the *nginx:1.20* image.

-3. Modify the making sure it is scheduled on the node *worker1* and requests 1.5Gi of memory.
-Then create the resource and make sure the pod is running.
+3. Modify the specifciation making sure the Pod is scheduled on the node *worker1* and requests 1.5Gi of memory.
+Then create the resource and verify the pod is running.

-4. Get the pod's priority and priorityClassName
+4. Get the Pod's priority and priorityClassName

 5. Create a new PriorityClass named *high* with value *100000*

-6. Create a new pod named *apache* based on the *httpd:2.4* image, making sure it is scheduled on the node *worker1*, it has the same memory request as the pod *nginx* and it uses the priorityClass *high*.
-Once created, get the pod's priority.
+6. Create a new Pod named *apache* based on the *httpd:2.4* image, making sure it is scheduled on the node *worker1*, it has the same memory request as the Pod *nginx* and it uses the priorityClass *high*.
+Once created, get the Pod's priority.

 7. What happened ?

-8. Delete the pods, the PriorityClass, and remove the disktype label from worker1
+8. Delete the Pods, the PriorityClass, and remove the disktype label from worker1

 ## Documentation